Dubai Creek Tower: Concept

 Emaar chairman Mohamed Alabbar described the new project as an "elegant monument" which is going to add value to property being developed by the company along the city's creek.
 "The tower will be slender, evoking the image of a minaret, and will be anchored to the ground with sturdy cables.

 On 15 January 2017, a revised model of the original design was displayed at the Sales Center of the complex.
 The Observation deck height and the floor count was increased.

 In February 2017, a rendering of the Tower appeared, which depicted it as a building supported by cables.
 Also, in one article, it was announced that the name of the tower will be Creek Tower.

 The tower was initially expected to open in time for the Expo 2020 event in Dubai, but the COVID-19 pandemic has delayed both the Expo and the tower's construction.

 According to Aurecon, the engineering firm working on the project, the tower would emit a 'beacon of light' from its peak at night.
 At the top will be an oval-shaped bud, housing ten observation decks, including The Pinnacle Room, which will offer 360-degree views of the city.
 The design includes a distinctive net of steel cable stays that attach to a central reinforced concrete core that will reach into the sky.

 The tower has visualized to become the next global icon.
-The main architecture /designer of the tower structure was done by Spanish/Swiss architect and engineer Santiago Calatrava Valls.
+The main architecture /designer of the tower structure was done by Spanish/Swiss architect and engineer Santiago Calatrava.
 The tower will provide 360-degree views of Dubai.